Twentysix26/defender-docs/docs/warden/overview.md

   - ban-user-and-delete: 1
   - send-mod-log: "Usage of the S word is not welcome in this community.
 Begone, $user."
 ```
 This is how a condition block is structured: it contains basic conditions.
-To prevent too much complexity nested condition blocks are not allowed.
 In our case here *if* the author's of a message has the word spider in their username/nickname *OR* their message contains the word spider *AND* at the same time hasn't joined less than **2** hours ago and is also not a staff member *then* they will be banned and all the messages sent by them in the last day will be deleted.
 Additionally, a mod-log entry for this last ban will be posted, condemning the author of this unspeakable crime for everyone to see.
 Our Orwellian quest of never ever allowing the S word to be used in our community again is now completed.